ykorogi/knowledge-center/pages/documents/Messaging Channels/Connectors/facebook-messenger.md

 5. Click **Save**.

 On the Facebook connector page, under **Add a Facebook external user**, simply select the Facebook External User profile you have just created and click **Done**.![](/img/facebook-messenger-3.png)
+ **Note:** Do not select actual agent user that is taking conversations here.

 {: .notice}
 **Note:** To route visitors from your campaign to a specific skill, please contact your LivePerson representative.